-Another important factor that significantly affects the change of steadystate regimes of dynamical systems, is the presence of different in their physical substance, factors of delay.
-The delay factors are always present in rather extended systems due to the limitations of signal transmission speed: stretching, waves of compression, bending, current strength, etc. In some cases, taking into account factors of delay leads only to minor quantitative changes in dynamic characteristics of pendulum systems.
-In other cases, taking into account these factors allow to identify qualitative changes in dynamic characteristics [2, 3].
+Another important factor that significantly affects the change of steady-state regimes of dynamical systems, is the presence of different in their physical substance, factors of delay.
+The delay factors are always present in rather extended systems due to the limitations of signal transmission speed: stretching, waves of compression, bending, current strength, etc. In some cases, taking into account factors of delay leads only to minor quantitative changes in dynamical characteristics of pendulum systems.
+In other cases, taking into account these factors allow to identify qualitative changes in dynamical characteristics [7-9].

 The study of the influence of delay factors on the dynamical stability of equilibrium positions of pendulum systems was initiated by Yu.
-A. Mitropolsky in [4, 5].
+A. Mitropolsky and his scientific school in the 80s of the last century [10].
 But only ideal pendulum models were initially considered.
 In this paper non-ideal pendulum systems of the type "pendulum-electric motor" are considered.
-Mathematical models of such systems, in cases of absent delay factors, were obtained in [6].
-In such systems the existence of chaotic attractors was discovered and proved that the main cause of chaos is limited excitation [6, 7].
+Mathematical models of such systems were obtained by A. Yu.
+Shvets and T. S. Krasnopolskaya.
+In such systems the existence of chaotic attractors was discovered and proved that the main cause of chaos is limited excitation [5,6].
+The aim of this work is to study the influence of various factors of delay on dynamical behaviour of these system.